 2. Clear cache and data from related system services

 If the issue persists, there are a couple of essential services that are a crucial part of Android.
 Those two are Google Play Services and Google Services Framework.
-You’ll need to clear cache and data from those two services, as well.
+You’ll need to clear the cache and data from those two services, as well.
 Hopefully, this will resolve the problem.

 Follow these instructions to clear cache and data from related system services: